yguitton/training-material/topics/galaxy-interface/tutorials/workflow-fairification/tutorial.md

 >
 {: .hands-on}

 We have earlier executed the workflow on our example dataset.
-We can use this **workflow invocation** to  generate the tests.
+We can use this **workflow invocation** to generate the tests using Planemo, a software development kit for tools and workflows ({% cite bray2023planemo %})

 > <hands-on-title>Extract the tests from the example history workflow invocation</hands-on-title>
 >